PCC 10.4 Release Manual

 Microsoft is ending support for the Windows 10 operating system, so PCC will soon be ending support for this operating system too.
 PCC 10.4 is the last version of PCC EHR that will run on Windows 10.

-In PCC 10.4, the PCC EHR login screen on Windows 10 workstations will display a notice about needing to update the operating system by the first quarter of 2026.
+In PCC 10.4, the PCC EHR login screen on Windows 10 workstations displays a notice about needing to update the operating system by the first quarter of 2026.

 Future versions of PCC EHR introduced in 2026 will only run on Windows 11 or higher.